-Once your EPA has come into effect, it remains in place until your attorney receives notice that the EPA is terminated, their appointment is ended, or their authority to act is suspended.
+Once your EPA has come into effect, your attorney may continue to act until your attorney receives notice that the EPA is terminated, their appointment is ended, or their authority to act is suspended.

 Anything your attorney does in accordance with the EPA and in good faith before receiving such a notice still has effect.